What You’ll Learn 🌐

 Measure mode with cross trigger function

-We have made a measurement where we were switching a cable with the generated signal on the MU6 between its analog inputs 1, 2, and 3 (AI A-1,
+In this example, we performed a measurement where a cable carrying the generated signal on MU6 was switched between its analog inputs 1, 2, and 3 (AI1, AI2, and AI3).

 Example of large NET system configuration

-An example of a large system connected with the NET system.
+An example of a large system connected through the NET system:

 Channels: